5 Steps to Boost Your Child’s Confidence

 - Introduce new responsibilities slowly: Begin incorporating new “grown-up” tasks into your children’s daily routine.
 Research shows that when kids take on small chores, they are likelier to have a successful career later in life.
 One week you can let them help set the kitchen table, the next ask them to start making their bed.
 Acknowledge the behavior and encourage them to find other ways to help.

 - Provide them with options: A key characteristic of independent people is the ability to make their own decisions and feel self-confident about it.
 So when asking a question, give your child choices.
 For example, ask them if they would like to enjoy milk or water with their dinner.
-You’re still in control of the situation, but you’re also giving them power to impact the final outcome.
+You’re still in control of the situation, but you’re also giving them power to affect the final outcome.
 Be sure to follow through with their choice and provide positive reinforcement no matter their choice.

 - Guide them: When children go through the process of learning something new, parents can feel the need to swoop in and help resolve problems quickly.
 Try not to.
 Allow them to work through their frustration and figure it out on their own.
 And if they do ask for your help, give hints to help them come up with the solution on their own.
-Solving problems on their own can boost self-confidence, resilience and empathy towards others.
+Solving problems on their own can boost self-confidence, resilience and empathy toward others.

 - Be a source of praise.
 When your children do a great job at a task or make the right choice, let them know how proud of them you are.
 This grows their confidence in their decision-making ability and their self-worth.
-Don’t seek perfection, just look for them to be trying their hardest.
+Don’t seek perfection, just look for them to try their hardest.